 These scales yield valuable insights into the characteristics of novel therapeutics in development.
 Some scales have been validated in the research world and trademarked (i.e., Columbia Suicidality Scale) versus scales that may be developed for specific subject responses in commercial settings.

-Research conducted in our clinic demonstrated the effectiveness of new tablet based technologies to gather this information quickly (Austin et al 2017, attached).
-On one study, paper forms were used to capture this data, and on the other, an electronic tablet (iPad) with software containing the questionnaires was employed (Cambridge Cognition, LTD, Cambridge UK).
+Research conducted in our clinic demonstrated the effectiveness of new tablet-based technologies to gather this information quickly (Austin et al 2017, attached).
+In one study, paper forms were used to capture this data, and on the other, an electronic tablet (iPad) with software containing the questionnaires was employed (Cambridge Cognition, LTD, Cambridge UK).
 Both studies had similar protocol design, inclusion/exclusion criteria, and patient demographics.

-Obtaining accurate clinical trial data in a timely fashion is vital to ensure top quality data for trustworthy conclusions; obtaining it faster in a less resource-intense manner is imperative from a business perspective.
+Obtaining accurate clinical trial data in a timely fashion is vital to ensure top-quality data for trustworthy conclusions; obtaining it faster in a less resource-intense manner is imperative from a business perspective.
 While both methods can capture subject responses in nearly the same amount of time, the e-tablet based collection method was found to reduce queries from entry error significantly and the total query time by 30 minutes per subject, or 12 hours for 24 subjects.
-Even in this relatively small study, the time comes at the cost of professional clinical researcher’s hourly rate and rapidly increases with the size of the study or the addition of more VAS scales.
+Even in this relatively small study, the time comes at the cost of a professional clinical researcher’s hourly rate and rapidly increases with the size of the study or the addition of more VAS scales.
 As some study designs can include multiple scales the time costs become prohibitive if performed manually.
-The emergence of electronic applications are increasingly common in clinical research trials and offer a means to collect data accurately and in a time efficient manner.
+The emergence of electronic applications is increasingly common in clinical research trials and offers a means to collect data accurately and in a time-efficient manner.

 The options are dizzying and the potential impact on driving drug development decisions is immense.
-From faster insights into the physiological effects of novel drugs to increased safety monitoring and improved business practices the benefits of the emerging technologies is compelling.
-One almost overlooks the challenges of incorporating new technologies in the quest to be an early adopter and reap the rewards of the digital era of wearables, apps and implantable devices.
+From faster insights into the physiological effects of novel drugs to increased safety monitoring and improved business practices, the benefits of the emerging technologies are compelling.
+One almost overlooks the challenges of incorporating new technologies in the quest to be an early adopter and reap the rewards of the digital era of wearables, apps, and implantable devices.

 The Research Facility

-Patient fatigue is a real and present concern where overuse of a variety of technologies are employed in early clinical protocols.
-One example of such an issue includes the overuse of timepoints for assessment of a variety of subjective analysis.
+Patient fatigue is a real and present concern where overuse of a variety of technologies is employed in early clinical protocols.
+One example of such an issue includes the overuse of time points for the assessment of a variety of subjective analyses.
 In product “liking” studies too many timepoint assessments lead to inaccurate self-reporting.
 Indeed, Human Abuse Liability (HAL) studies may have such high statistical variability in response during impairment that additional staff is required to aid them in completing these questionnaires.
 Another example of fatigue can occur in the usage of electronic patient diaries.
 The requisite tools required to actualize the use of diaries can be challenging to the patient as well.
-Their possession of a technically suitable cell phone, the wireless bandwidth to support such data requirements and the capability or time to be educated on the download, usage and troubleshooting involved.
+Their possession of a technically suitable cell phone, the wireless bandwidth to support such data requirements and the capability or time to be educated on the download, usage, and troubleshooting involved.
 Indeed, sites have long experience in the time and trouble taken to support the patients’ ability to utilize these technologies in their homes.